top of page

 Avoid direct sunlight on the setup.

-The sun can heat the nest with up to 5 degrees Celsius for only 5 minutes so lots of toxins are being accumulated in the ants' bodies due to abrupt temperature changes.
-This can kill a worker ant for 1-3 days and a queen ant for 3-5 days if the sun does not boil the ants alive before that.
+The sun can heat the nest up to 5 degrees Celsius for only 5 minutes, so lots of toxins accumulate in the ants' bodies due to abrupt temperature changes.
+If the sun does not boil the ants alive before that, this can kill a worker ant for 1-3 days and a queen ant for 3-5 days.

 In conclusion, after more than two decades in this business, I can admit that the most important part of successful ant-keeping is your patience and I mean it.